deng-gdb/eurostat-gdp/README.md

   - GCS Bucket block with the name: eurostat-gdp-gcs-bucket
   - GitHub block with the name: eurostat-gdp-github

+Create block GCP Cloud Run Job.
+It is an infrastructure block used to run GCP Cloud Run Jobs.
+Because this block is experimental and the interface may change without notice, we create this block mannually through Prefect Cloud UI.
+- Open your Prefect Cloud account, go to the _**Blocks**_ tab and create new _**GCP Cloud Run Job**_ block
+- Enter the following information:
+  - Block name: `eurostat-gdp-cloud-run`
+  - Type: `cloud-run-job`
+  - Image Name: `us-east1-docker.pkg.dev/<your-gcp-project-id>/eurostat-gdp-repository/eurostat-gdp:v1`
+  - Region: `us-east1`
+  - GcpCredentials: `eurostat-gdp-gcp-creds`
+- Save the changes

 #### Build a Docker image and place it to the Artifact Registry